AiroaeiCatalin/AiroaeiCatalin/README.md

   </h2>
    - **Due to a small bug(I didn't set my global email in github from the terminal and my mail address was set on private, all my commits from codecool don't appear, that's why I have almost no commits lately.
 The repos are private but i will start cloning the important ones now that I solved the issue.
 I should have somewhere around 800-1000 commits since 2021.**
   - **I will keep adding to git what I continue working but also some old projects of mine that I didn't use github for versioning, some of them can be found on my bitbucket and some I will constantly add them to git.
 So be sure to check out my profile constantly.**

+- 🌱 The technologies I'm currently using but also at the same time learning are **Java, html5, css3, javascript, postgresql, react.js, Spring Boot, Spring Security, typescript, javascript**
   <br />
   <p align="center">
   <img align="center" src="https://media.giphy.com/media/jpVnC65DmYeyRL4LHS/giphy.gif" width="20%">